Tata 1mg: History

-In 2012, BLPL (Bright Lifecare Private Limited) started a digital health platform called HealthkartPlus.
-In 2015, Healthkart Plus separated from BLPL to form 1MG Technologies Private Limited.
-Healthkart continued as a platform for fitness and health products; 1mg was a generic drug search business.
-The Gurugram-based digital health startup maintains an online medicine database with information on side effects and generic substitutes and provides home delivery services for pharmacy, FMCG, and lab tests.
-In June 2021, Tata Digital Ltd. acquired a 55% stake in 1mg to form Tata 1mg.
+In 2012, Bright Lifecare Private Limited launched a digital health platform called HealthkartPlus.
+In 2015, HealthkartPlus was spun off to form 1MG Technologies Private Limited.
+Healthkart continued as a separate entity focused on fitness and nutrition products; while 1mg operated as a generic drug search and price comparison platform.

-In 2023, Tata 1mg overtook PharmEasy as the market leader.
-PharmEasy's share dropped to 15% from roughly 33% during the same period, while Tata 1mg maintained a 31% market share, up from 19% in October 2022.
+The company subsequently developed an online medicine database providing information on drug usage, side effects and generic substitutes, and expanded into home delivery of prescription and over-the-counter medicines as well as diagnostic testing services.

+In June 2021, Tata Digital Ltd. acquired a majority stake of approximately 55% in 1mg, after which the platform was rebranded as Tata 1mg and integrated into the Tata Group's digital ecosystem.

+In 2023, Tata 1mg was reported to hold approximately 31% of the Indian e-pharmacy market by GMV, making it the largest e-pharmacy platform in India at that time.

 In 2024, Tata 1mg and Vitonnix UK jointly introduced Vitamin Sublingual Sprays in Indian market.
-The first phase of the launch includes Vitamin D, Multivitamins, Biotin, and Melatonin.
+The first phase of the launch includes vitamin D, multivitamins, biotin, and melatonin.